-The financial statements of our foreign subsidiaries are translated into U.S. dollar equivalents, with translation adjustments recorded as a component of accumulated other comprehensive income.
-Exchange gains and (losses) relate to foreign currency transactions and balances included in net income (loss) for the years ended December 31, 2015 and 2014 were \$48 and \$(235), respectively.
+The financial statements of our foreign subsidiaries are translated from the functional currency into U.S. dollar equivalents, with translation adjustments recorded as the sole component of accumulated other comprehensive loss on the balance sheets.
+Exchange gains and (losses) relate to foreign currency transactions and balances denominated in currencies other than the functional currency included in net income for the years ended December 31, 2016 and 2015 were \$86 and \$48, respectively.